-How do I find a network drug store?
+How do I find a network drugstore?

-You can call Member Services for help finding a network drug store.
-You can also find a list of network drug stores by using our Pharmacy Locator at CommunityFirstMedicaid.com.
+You can call Member Services for help finding a network drugstore.
+You can also find a list of network drugstores by using our Pharmacy Locator at CommunityFirstMedicaid.com.

-What do I bring with me to the drug store?
+What do I bring with me to the drugstore?

-You should bring your/your child's Community First Health Plans Member ID card and your/your child's prescription.
+You should bring your or your child's Community First Health Plans Member ID card and your or your child's prescription.

-What if I go to a drug store not in-network?
+What if I go to a drugstore not in-network?

-If you go to a drug store that is not in the network, your prescription may not be covered.
+If you go to a drugstore that is not in the network, your prescription may not be covered.
 You may be responsible for the charges of the prescription medication.
-You will need to take your prescription to a pharmacy that accepts Community First Health Plans.
+You will need to take your prescription to a drugstore that accepts Community First Health Plans.

-How do I transfer my prescriptions to a different network pharmacy?
+How do I transfer my prescriptions to a different network drugstore?